npm/rfcs/accepted/0000-npm-patches-management.md

   * Implement new features in concordance with the Roadmap and other RFCs.
   * Recategorize triaged bugs and talk with community members about them.
   * Be available for the Support Team to answer questions about support issues.
+  * Review pull requests and help contributors as needed until they get accepted

 * Note: As with all other Roles, Core Development can spin off new Roles that it will defer some responsibilities to.
 It can no longer lay claim to those responsibilities once they've been handed to the other Role.